 It does not end there!
 Within this group of middle-agers, there is further complexity – it includes the group of couples who find themselves ‘living together apart’.
 Living together apart?
 Couples who are in a long term and committed relationship but who choose not to live together – another interesting trend and lifestyle choice.

 Our approach to solo living is changing

 As the solo population has been increasing there has been a natural shift in the way people approach solo life.
-While living alone was previously (and perhaps still is, by some) considered to be a negative thing with many people may not have planned their life to be this way, when you consider solo travel and dining is on the rise, solo living nowadays is becoming a positively accepted norm.
+While living alone was previously (and perhaps still is, by some) considered to be a negative way of life with many people not having planned for a solo life, when you consider solo travel and dining are on the rise, solo living, nowadays, is becoming a positively accepted norm.

 Yet striving to live successful, happy and fulfilled lives without a significant other or, with a partner and without living with them, are undoubtedly similar to the goals we share with our co-habiting and married counterparts.
 The difference being for solos, the responsibility to make it happen lies firmly in our hands alone.
 With more people living alone today, there is good reason to feel less daunted by living life solo.

 If you have doubts about living alone, here are some positive findings around solo life

 Rather than the rise in singledom and solo living having a negative effect on society, it is, in fact, showing to be the opposite.
 Being solo usually means being more sociable and making a deliberate effort to escape the confines of home in order to meet new people, visit family or catch up with friends.
 This, in turn, means cities, places of interest and services like restaurants, hotels etc., all benefit as the solo community travels and moves around.